ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 The impact of these technologies is felt less in more analogue industries, such as health, education or energy.

-Before we look at energy & machine learning together, we will explain three concepts that are often misused & confused - artificial intelligence (AI), machine learning & deep learning:
+Before we look at energy & machine learning together, we will explain three concepts that are often misused & confused

-- artificial intelligence = creating intelligent machines that can solve problems
+- artificial intelligence (AI)
-- machine learning = a branch of AI, where machines learn from data
+- machine learning
-- deep learning = branch of machine learning, using neural networks
+- deep learning

-Because machine learning is a subset of artificial intelligence, they should not be used interchangeably.
-One reason machine learning is often confused with AI is how well modern machine learning is performing.
-The other reason is that AI is better at generating hype - you'll likely raise more money for your startup if you are 'an innovative AI platform'.
+- is the hype justified?

 ![fig2]({{ '/assets/ml_energy/ai-ml-dl.png' }})

-*The journey ahead - from AI to machine learning to deep learning*
+<center><i>The journey ahead - from AI to machine learning to deep learning</i></center>

-TODO center

-Section One will look at these three in detail, often comparing them to their alternatives to give context.

 # What is AI?

 This section will answer:

-- where does intelligence stop and automation begin?
+- where does automation stop and intelligence begin?
 - is an elevator an AI?
-- competence versus comprehension perspective of AI
-- rules versus learning perspective of AI
+- is learning required for intelligence?

 The pursuit of artificial intelligence (AI) is older than computing.
 Making intelligent machines that can solve problems has been a dream of humanity since antiquity.
 The modern era of AI started with the work of Alan Turing's theory of computation, proving that digital computers can perform any level of mathematical reasoning.